-Student Demographics:

-Ethnicity

-xx% American Indian or Alaskan Native
+Student Demographics: Ethnicity 3.96% American Indian or Alaskan Native 14.3% Filipino 2.3% African American 7.06% Caucasian 16.52% Hispanic 50.26% Asian 0.69% Pacific Islander 4.30% Two or More

-xx% Filipino

-x% African American

-x% Caucasian

-x% Hispanic

-x% Asian

-x% Pacific Islander

-x% Two or More

-Program

-x% English Learners

-x% Low Socio-Economic

-% Foster Youth

-% Unduplicated Students
+Unduplicated Student Groups: 10.7% English Learners 27.5% Low Socio-Economic 0.4% Foster Youth 34.8% Unduplicated Students

-River Islands Academies' goal is to promote learning, discovery and personal growth among all members of the school community - students, teachers, administrators and parents - and to maintain high academic standards while addressing a wide range of learning abilities and needs.
+River Islands Academies' goal is to promote learning, discovery and personal growth among all members of the school community students, teachers, administrators and parents - and to maintain high academic standards while addressing a wide range of learning abilities and needs.
 EPIC Academy places an equal emphasis on character development (use of Character Counts program) and academic achievement, seeking to instill respect and compassion in all learners.
 We recognize that the implicit messages contained in the school environment are as powerful a part of the curriculum as the explicit course of study.
 We believe that in education, process is as important as measurable results.